Abu DhabiDubaiFestive

 Palm Jumeirah Boardwalk

-At Palm Jumeirah Boardwalk, there’s plenty of room to watch the New Year’s Eve firework displays.
+At Palm Jumeirah Boardwalk, there’s plenty of room to watch the New Year’s Eve fireworks displays.
 The walk spans 11 kilometres, it’s six metres wide and is built over the rocks of The Palm’s breakwater.
 Plus, when you get the midnight munchies, there should be food trucks.
 We’d recommend hopping onto the monorail and avoiding the roads.

 Palm West Beach